Good Trouble

 Starting in Fall 2022, the Office of Community Engagement and Civic Learning (CECiL) and a group of university faculty began to bring students together to discuss what it means to “get in good trouble” for each of us, whether protesting in the streets, organizing a grassroots group, volunteering service, social change research, getting out the vote, or contacting your representatives.
 The group held monthly meetings, culminating in the decision to focus efforts on a yearly event to celebrate and recognize student organizations and local community groups that engage in Good Trouble.

-Spring 2023 “Good Trouble” Leadership
+Fall 2023 “Good Trouble” Leadership

 Natasha Latouf, Doctoral student, Department of Physics & Astronomy, and Spectrum Co-Founder